-8. The importance of image as a determinant for pupils' choice of career path and their opinion of shipping as an attractive industry to work in
+7.1 The importance of image as a determinant for pupils' choice of career path and their opinion of shipping as an attractive industry to work in

 Pupils' estimated ratings of shipping in various image dimensions were presented in chapter 7.
 However, they are general ratings of shipping in dimensions expected to represent both general and more specific aspects that can be associated with shipping as a career path and a place of work.
 These ratings cannot be expected to represent importance of the dimensions for such pupil decisions which demand personal mental commitment and personal mental investment, for example pupils' decisions about choice of career path.
-The purpose of the present chapter is to analyze how important the identified image dimensions are for upper secondary school pupils' choice of career path and their opinion of shipping as an attractive industry to work in.
+The purpose of the present chapter is to analyse how important the identified image dimensions are for upper secondary school pupils' choice of career path and their opinion of shipping as an attractive industry to work in.
+The term "determinant" should not be understood as "the only influential variable", but as one of the influential variables.

-8.1.
-Method
+7.1.1 Method